saeta-eth/react-stopwatch/README.md

 - `limit`: String.
 Need to have the following format `XX:XX:XX`.
 (Optional)
 - `withLoop`: Boolean.
 If it is `true` when the watch is equal to `limit`, it makes a loop.
 (Optional)
 - `onCallback`: Function.
 If you need to do something when the watch is equal to `limit`.
 (Optional)
+- `onChange`: Function.
+It returns the values each second.
+(Optional)